09 Sep Bellevue Park Case Study

 The Root of the Problem

-Lying at the edge of downtown Bellevue, Bellevue Downtown Park is an approximately 20-acre park that welcomes several hundred—and at times, as many as 1,000—people who visit to enjoy the weather and walk the track.
+Lying at the edge of downtown Bellevue, Bellevue Downtown Park is an approximately 20-acre park that welcomes hundreds—and at times, thousands—of people per day visiting to enjoy the weather and walk the track.
 The walking track, though not yet a complete circle, was ringed by approximately 200 middle-aged London plane trees planted within the track.
 Thus, pedestrians are constantly trampling on the critical tree root zones, and the ground surface is free of organic matter and heavily compacted.
 This environment is far from optimal for tree survival, and the mediocre soil conditions limit their size.
 Still, the trees are a valuable part of the park experience.

 A Solution for a Cause

-To supply power to the uplights, we dug a central trench for the mainline and then dozens of side trenches to power the individual lights.
+To supply power to the uplights, we carefully dug a central trench for the mainline and then dozens of side trenches to power the individual lights.
 The inside edge of the track is delineated by the curved concrete wall of a canal and is outside of the drip line of the trees.
 Pothole testing confirmed only minimal root growth in this area, so we decided to dig the central trench using a mechanical trencher as a cost-saving measure.
-All incursions into the drip line would then be done using compressed air and a Supersonic Air Knife to soften the soil, and soil would be manually removed using trenching shovels.
+All incursions into the drip line were then done using compressed air and a Supersonic Air Knife to soften the soil, manually removing using trenching shovels.

 Our goal from the beginning was to lay as soft a footprint in the root zone as possible.
 As the central trench required a 30-inch depth, we had to try out two smaller machines before settling on the Ditch Witch RT45 ride-on trencher to create the central line.
-We dug branches from that central line into the root zones, using an Air Knife and a 185 CFM towable compressor, capable of 125 PSI.
+We then dug branches from that central line into the root zones using a Supersonic Air Knife and a 185 CFM towable compressor, capable of 125 PSI.
 These trenches required only a 20-inch depth.
-Dust was not an issue on this site, because we did all of the work in December and January (dust control would have been needed at other times of the year).
+Dust was not an issue on this site because we did all of the work in the wet months of December and January (dust control would have been needed at other times of the year).